 • A public webpage that describes the author’s institutional affiliation, such as a lab, working group, departmental or faculty site.

 • ResearcherID, ORCID, or Google Scholar profile that publicly displays the preferred affiliation.

-One of our faculty members was on the old list of Highly Cited Researchers but doesn’t appear in the new list.
+One of our faculty members was on a prior Highly Cited Researchers list (e.g. 2001 or 2014) but doesn’t appear in the new list.
 Shouldn't she be on the new list?

 Not necessarily, although there are many researchers who, in fact, appear on the both the old and new lists.
-The period of analysis used for the new list is limited to 2002-2012 and our method of identification and selection of highly cited researchers has changed.
+The period of analysis used for the new list is limited to 2003-2013.
 Thomson Reuters will retain and provide the old list side-by-side with the new list.
 In any case, once a researcher is designated as Highly Cited by Thomson Reuters, that researcher is always deemed Highly Cited in our view.

 I have been named a Highly Cited author in Engineering but my field and departmental affiliation is actually Mathematics.
 Would you change my designation to Mathematics?

 We understand that you identify yourself as a mathematician, but we found your greatest impact, according to our analysis, to be in Engineering as it is defined in Essential Science Indicators.
 There is no universally agreed field classification scheme, and the use of journals to define fields is approximate at best.
 The practical advantage of our method is that we can fairly compare individuals against one another in the same consistently defined sphere.

 I have a very common name, and some other people with the same name form (surname and initials) actually work in the same field that I do.
 How did you make sure not to confuse me and my papers with others and their papers in your analysis?